afontcu/afontcu.dev/content/blog/wip/index.md

   (Number of customers waiting) / (Speed at which customers get out)
 </pre>

 (*disclaimer: I obviously didn't discover that.
-It is called [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law) and it is one of the essential pillars which [upholds Kanban](https://itsadeliverything.com/littles-law-the-basis-of-lean-and-kanban)*).
+It is called [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), and it is one of the essential pillars which [uphold Kanban](https://itsadeliverything.com/littles-law-the-basis-of-lean-and-kanban)*).

 Now let's do some basic algebra!

 If you take the average speed at which people get to the line and multiply it by the time they spend in line, you get the average number of people waiting for its coffee.

-Also: The number of items in the system is the product of the arrival rate and the time an item spends in the system.
+Also: number of items in the system is the product of the arrival rate and the time an item spends in the system.

 Wait.